-Gosselin hits Angels past Twins 7-1 in doubleheader opener
+Cobb, Gosselin put Angels past Twins 7-1 in doubleheader

 ANAHEIM, Calif.
+(AP) — Alex Cobb hadn’t pitched in 16 days while he waited for a blister on his right middle finger to heal.
+By the time another blister started to form in his comeback start, Cobb and the Los Angeles Angels already were well on their way to a win.

-(AP) — Phil Gosselin homered and hit a three-run double in the first two innings, and Alex Cobb pitched five strong innings in the Los Angeles Angels’ 7-1 victory over the Minnesota Twins on Thursday in the first game of a makeup doubleheader.
+Phil Gosselin homered and hit a three-run double in the first two innings, and Cobb pitched five strong innings in the Angels’ 7-1 victory over the Minnesota Twins on Thursday in the first game of a makeup doubleheader.

 Taylor Ward added a two-run homer for the Angels in the opener of a doubleheader necessitated by a COVID-19 outbreak among the Twins while they were in Anaheim last month, forcing the postponement of two weekend games.